 - Take account of the Council’s financial priorities;

-Mandatory relief for such organisations is funded by the government and gives a recipient an 80% reduction in their business rates.
+Mandatory relief is funded by the government and gives a recipient an 80% reduction in their business rates.

 Who | Level of Relief |